anisayari/LCL_extract_data_from_pdf/README.md

 It is currently under development and you may get error not yet fixed, so please do not hesitate to open issue and to contribute.

+By the way it is a total unofficial repo.